 What different COVID-19 tests are available?

-Molecular COVID-19 Test
+Molecular/PCR COVID-19 Test

 A molecular test includes the rt-PCR test, commonly called PCR test.
 Molecular tests detect the genetic material that makes up the virus.
 These tests are very sensitive and often more accurate.
 Molecular tests look at samples from the nose, saliva, sputum (saliva and mucus) or nasopharyngeal (area right past your nostril) to search for an active COVID-19 infection.